 Ho, Mae-Wan, “The Living Rainbow H2O”, World Scientific Press, 2012.
 This work focuses on the physics and chemistry of water and its possible roles in organisms.
 This was my first ‘dive’ into the reformed ‘science’ of water.
 From this I went on to Pollack’s work.

 Ho, Mae-Wan, “The Rainbow and the Worm”, 3rd ed., World Scientific Press, 2008.
-I read Ho’s first edition of this title in the ’90’s, my introduction to quantum biology…there was nothing else quite like it in the mid ’90’s.
+I read Ho’s first edition of this title in the ’90’s, was my introduction to quantum biology…there was nothing else quite like it in the mid ’90’s.
 This is the 3rd expanded edition which spends much time looking into the role of water and first introduced me to Prigogine’s work.

 Kauffman, Stuart, “At Home in the Universe: The Search for the Laws of Self-Organization and Complexity”, Oxford University Press, 1995.
 Kauffman is widely recognized for his work on self-organization and complexity building.
 He and others have done important work on the modeling of natural and human systems, including technology, and how they share a process of evolution.
 Evolutionary processes are probabilistic not deterministic.
-Their models give us a predictive power and suggest that nature is evolving toward an undetermined state, not a particular outcome.
+Their models give us a predictive power and suggest that nature is evolving toward an undetermined state, not a particular outcome…and is not random.
 This is supported by nature’s adaptive power, evolving in response to changing conditions.

 Kimmerer, Robin Wall, “Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge and the Teachings of Plants”, Milkweed Editions 2015.
 Author, Kimmerer, is a native American and professor of ecology at SUNY with a PhD in plant ecology.
 This may seem an odd inclusion, but in Kimmerer’s discussion of gratitude, of inclusion and connection, of the pathway we share with all of life, I see something we as a society have long denied to the detriment of all things, including ourselves.
 Were we to have followed this more inclusive and gracious view of the world and its organisms, we would not have made many of our mistakes and would be open to the ideas I discuss in these posts.
 It is not because of some native-American lack of intellectual sophistication that they can look at the world as they do, it is our own philosophical rejection of a shared journey that has separated us from life, that does us and the world damage.
 Many native people’s traditionally erected no barriers between themselves and the rest of the world while modern western society has and continuously places itself in an unsupportable, superior, position.
 As science continues to evolve its understanding of nature and life, it is tending to resonate more with these more inclusive indigenous beliefs, while because of our own, unsupported as they are, we are pushing back, against nature, with increasing energy, even violence.
 We still cling to a world view that sees ‘man’ as superior, the pinnacle of life and evolution.